How to make Umbar

 - Substitute the rice flour with almond flour - adds a nice flavor

-- Add ¼ tsp cardamom powder (elichi) for flavor
+- Add ¼ teaspoon cardamom powder (elichi) for flavor

 - Substitute the jaggery with 1 cup dark brown sugar (gives it that gingerbread flavor)